alchitry/alchitry.github.io/content/news/lucid-v2.md

 ## Breaking Changes

-I'm also taking this opportunity to reimagine some aspects of Lucid.
+I'm also taking this opportunity to re-imagine some aspects of Lucid.
 Because of this, Lucid 2 will break compatibility with the original Lucid.

 For example, currently you can use the `.WIDTH` property of signals in Lucid to access their dimensions (number of bits).